the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `slippage` - ??   (higher invariants lead to less slippage; Uniswap)

+`source lines of code (SLOC)` - software metric used to measure the size of a computer program by counting the number of lines

 `smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement; Ethereum contracts are essentially single threaded machine

 `state variables` - variables stored permanently on the blockchain

 `struct` - useful for grouping related data, can be declared outside of a contract and imported in another contract

+`timelock` -

 `TVL` - total value locked: includes all coins deposited in all functions that protocol offers: Staking, Lending, Liquidity pools